Schloss Köthen

 Schloss Köthen is a palace (schloss) in Köthen (Anhalt), Germany.
 Begun as a castle, it was protected by a moat.
 It was the residence of the Princes and Dukes of Anhalt from 1244 to 1847, and now belongs to a foundation for the preservation of sites in Saxony-Anhalt.

 The composer Johann Sebastian Bach was employed there by Leopold, Prince of Anhalt-Köthen.
-The palace is one of the locations for Köthen's biannual Bach festival.
+The palace is one of the locations for Köthen's biennial Bach festival.

 Since the 19th century, the palace has housed an important bird collection which was sold to Frederick Ferdinand, Duke of Anhalt-Köthen by the ornithologist Johann Friedrich Naumann.

 History

 Köthen castle was built from 1156 to 1160 on an earlier island castle controlled by the Ascania Counts of Ballenstedt.
 The town of Köthen was an important trade hub in the realm of the House of Ascania during the reign of Albert the Bear.
 The castle burned in 1547, leaving only its northern portion. it was renovated into a Baroque palace over the late 16th and then 17th centuries.
 More renovations, in the interiors, were made in the Neoclassical style from 1821 to 1833.

 The building in the town center was the residence of the Princes and Dukes of Anhalt from 1244 to 1847.
 After 1603, it was the seat of the Anhalt-Köthen line.
 In 1806, the principality was elevated to duchy.
 With the death of Duke Henry in 1847, the Anhalt-Köthen line of the House of Ascania became extinct.

 In the 17th century, the palace was the seat of the Fruitbearing Society, an early society for the promotion of the German language.